Skip to main content

 What Are the Systemic Implications of Data Collection?

-The collection of data, even for benevolent purposes, has systemic implications.
+The collection of employee health data, even for benevolent purposes, has systemic implications.
 The ADA’s confidentiality requirements are designed to prevent this data from being used in a discriminatory manner.
 However, the very act of being measured and monitored can alter an individual’s stress physiology.

 This phenomenon, known as the Hawthorne effect, can be compounded by the anxiety of potential data breaches or misuse.
 The table below presents a systems-level view of the potential impacts of wellness program data collection.